nurhidayat86/crds-book/logistic-regression-modelling.md

 The steps to develop an A-score using logistic regression model are outlined as follows:

-1. Target label creation
+1. Target label creation.
-2. Feature engineering
+2. Feature engineering.
-3. Manual fetaure interraction.
+3. Manual feature interraction.
+4. Data Splitting
-3. Feature transformation using Weight of Evidence (WoE).
+5. Feature transformation using Weight of Evidence (WoE).
-4. Identify the most impactful features to include in the model (feature selection).
+6. Identify the most impactful features to include in the model (feature selection).
-5. Adjust the model parameters to optimize performance (Hyperparameter tuning).
+7. Adjust the model parameters to optimize performance (Hyperparameter tuning).
-6. Evaluation.
+8. Evaluation.
-7. Scorecard Creation.
+9. Scorecard Creation.

 Each of these steps is crucial for effectively leveraging logistic regression in predictive modeling, ensuring that the final model is both accurate and practical.